chinapedia/wikipedia.abstract.en/Page/Fellatio.md

 Other animals

-Cynopterus_sphinx_fellatio_no_music.ogg Flying foxes have been observed engaging in oral sex.[106]
+Flying foxes have been observed engaging in oral sex.[106]
 Indian flying fox males will lick a female's vulva both before and after copulation, with the length of pre-copulation cunnilingus positively correlated with length of copulation.[107]
 The fruit bat _Cynopterus sphinx_, has been observed to engage in fellatio during mating.
 Pairs spend more time copulating if the female licks the male than if she does not.[108][109]
 Male Livingstone's fruit bats have been observed engaging in homosexual fellatio, although it is unknown if this is an example of sexual behavior or social grooming.[110]
 Bonin flying foxes also engage in homosexual fellatio, but the behavior has been observed independently of social grooming.[111]

 See also